 Quality Of The Battery

 The heart of any golf cart is its battery.
-The quality and condition of this battery play a significant role in determining how long it takes to charge a 48-volt golf cart.
+The quality and condition of this battery play a significant role in determining how long it takes to charge a 48-volt cart.
 If your golf cart is equipped with a newer battery, expect a longer charging time.
 Why?
 Because newer batteries have a higher total capacity, and filling up that capacity takes time.

 Discharge Level Of The Batteries